ajfisher/building-droids-with-js/slides2.md

 Notes:

-So Javascript is well suited to working with hardware, so let's take a look at what the hardware stack looks like.
+So Javascript is well suited I think to working with hardware, so let's take a look at what the hardware stack looks like.

 ---